ogallagher/quizcard-generator/readme.md

 ## Usage

+Below instructions assume you're using the CLI tool, but as shown in the demo video above, there is also a hosted web UI at [wordsearch.dreamhosters.com/quizcard-generator](https://wordsearch.dreamhosters.com/quizcard-generator), which provides an interface ontop of the CLI script.

-For all available options, see `node quizcard_generator.js --help`.
+For all available options, see `node quizcard_generator.js --help` (or `quizcard-generator --help` if you followed the instructions for global install from NPM above).

 ### Source document